-Home to West Virginia University, Morgantown is brimming with collegiate spirit, gorgeous mountain terrain, local art, craft beer, and plenty of unique cultural dining options.
+Home to West Virginia University, Morgantown is brimming with collegiate spirit, gorgeous mountain terrain, and plenty of unique cultural dining options.

 I arrive and drive through downtown Morgantown on my way to my first location.
 A mix of college town and mountain town vibes collide as I pass local retail stores, historic hotels, college bars, and beautiful riverside parks.